 The actual cost of settling insurance obligations may differ from the best estimate liabilities because experience may be worse than assumed or future claims inflation may differ from that expected.
-There are a number of potential developments that would have a material adverse impact on the best estimate liabilities value including:
+There are a number of potential developments that would have a material adverse impact on the value of the technical provisions due to the inherent uncertainty in the underlying best estimate liabilities, including:

 - Catastrophic weather events;

 - New types of latent claims;

 - Unanticipated legislative changes;

-- Excessive inflation;
+- Unanticipated inflation;

 - Reinsurance not bought as assumed.